Hornbill-Docs/servicemanager-config/servicemanager-config/setup/service-manager-roles.md

 layout: article-toc
 ---
 # Roles
-Service Manager roles are collections of rights that provide access to different features and functionality within Service Manager.
-System roles are provided with preset rights that are required for users to perform common job roles within the service desk.
-User-defined roles can also be created.
+Service Manager roles are collections of rights that provide access to the features and functionality within Service Manager.
+There are system roles and user-defined roles.
+System roles come with preset rights that are required for users to perform common job roles within the service desk.
+User-defined roles are for when you need to grant a unique set of rights to a user.

 ## Topics covered
 This article covers the following roles: